tomharvey/pwinty3-rb/README.md

 ## Development

 After checking out the repo, run `bundle` to install dependencies.

 Then, run `rake` to run the tests.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 The tests use VCRs to mock the responses from Pwinty's API.
+See the spec/vcrs directory for some example responses from the Pwinty API which are used in the existing tests.

 To install this gem onto your local machine, run `bundle exec rake install`.

+#### For project owners only:
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to